 Things you should think about and our recommendations:

-Running Windows on a Mac – you will need either Boot Camp or virtualization software such as VMWare or Parallels if you decide to go with a Mac (or you can try the opensource VirtualBox).
+Running Windows on a Mac – ITG will provide VirtualBox for Windows installation on Macs.
+All students must have Windows access to Excel as a requirement of the core.
+The only Windows for Mac program that ITG will support is VirtualBox.
 While you will be able to work in the Mac OS without any problems for most classes, the software we use in statistics and decision models (and most advanced finance courses) will only run in Windows, so you will need to run Windows at some point.

 Size and Weight – You will likely use and bring your laptop to school every day.
 For this reason, many people are huge fans of the smaller / lighter models.